weather-balloon/deploy-search/README.md

 ## Running

-The `configure_search.py` script provides a number of functions for setting up Azure Search.
+The `configure_search` script provides a number of functions for setting up Azure Search.
 You can check out the command with:

-    pipenv run ./configure_search.py -h
+    pipenv run ./configure_search -h

 The [ConfigArgParse](https://pypi.org/project/ConfigArgParse/) library is used so that you can set parameters in a file or environment variables.
-The `azsearchconfig.empty` file provides a template - just copy it to `azsearchconfig` and add your settings,
+The `azsearchconfig.empty` file provides a template - just copy it to `.azsearchconfig` and add your settings,

 _Note_: The script can read the `$servicePrincipalId`, `$servicePrincipalKey` and `$tenantId` environment variables or accept them as parameters.
 These were selected to match the